kabtech/kab/ccc/openssh.md

 Regarding RoboFTP SSH key support

-* the key export function exports keys in the openSSH format * in many cases you will need to export to IETF format to make importable
+The key export function exports keys in the openSSH format * in many cases you will need to export to IETF format to make importable

 https://wiki.archlinux.org/index.php/SSH_Keys SSH keys always come in pairs, one private and the other public.
 The private key is known only to you and it should be safely guarded.
 By contrast, the public key can be shared freely with any SSH server to which you would like to connect.